 My primary reason for posting this recipe is it’s basically your gateway to all no-churn ice creams.
 Simply add your flavors (like peppermint extract, rum or other booze, peanut butter, caramel sauce, cocoa, fresh fruit, etc.), and you can prepare any type of ice cream you desire.
 One recipe is the gateway to all the fun.
 Here are some ideas.

 - If you’re wild and crazy about vanilla bean ice cream, you can replace the vanilla extract with the scrapings of two vanilla beans.

 - Add 1/2 cup raw cacao powder to make chocolate ice cream.
 Toss in some chocolate chips, why don’t ya!

-- Blend 1 to 2 cups fresh berries (I recommend strawberries) into the ice cream base.
+- Blend 1 to 2 cups of fresh berries (I recommend strawberries) into the ice cream base.

-- Add 1 1/2 teaspoons pure peppermint extract and 1 cup chocolate chips to make mint chocolate chip ice cream
+- Add 1 1/2 teaspoons pure peppermint extract and 1 cup of mini chocolate chips to make mint chocolate chip ice cream

 - Incorporate 1/4 cup instant coffee granules to make coffee ice cream.

 And that’s it!
 Serve this delicious treat with apple pie or chocolate chip cookies for an unforgettable dessert.

 Looking for more delicious ice cream recipes?
 Here are some of my personal favorites.